caley/OpenEPSim/README.md

 | density      | List of list of floating point values | density[c] (length L list) is the time-averaged density profile species c.
 That is, density[c][i] is the fraction of simulation time site i was occupied by species c.  |
 | speciesDensity      | List of list of floating point values | speciesDensity[c][k] is the fraction of simulation time the lattice contained *exactly* k particles of species c. |
 | counts       | List of array of integers | Count of number of times each transition occured.  counts[i] is null if the corresponding local transition specification does not have `count` set to true. |

+## Contributing

+Contributions to this package are more than welcome.
+For bug reports, trouble with usage, or suggestions for improvement, please raise a Github issue.